CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsubsection{Perceived Workload}

-As shown in Table \ref{table:quant_merged}, there was no difference between the two conditions in terms of the perceived workload.
-While \sysname{} has additional complications such as requiring users to specify keywords to give inputs to the image generation model, this does not cause users to feel overwhelmed while performing the task.
+As shown in Table \ref{table:quant_merged}, there was no difference between the two conditions regarding the perceived workload.
+While \sysname{} has additional complications, such as requiring users to specify keywords to give inputs to the image generation model, this does not cause users to feel overwhelmed while performing the task.